-The Admissions Committee will examine the complete packet of application materials that includes the application for graduate study, personal statement, letters of recommendation, transcripts, and the GRE or MAT scores.
+The Admissions Committee will examine the complete packet of application materials that includes the application for graduate study, personal statement, letters of recommendation, transcripts, and the GRE scores.
 Admission to graduate study in Social Work will be based on a full evaluation of all available materials.
-The applicant will be notified by MSW Admissions Director as to the decision of the Admissions Committee and will be officially notified of admission by the Graduate Admissions Office.
+The applicant will be notified by the MSW Program Director, and the MSW Admissions Director as to the decision of the Admissions Committee and will be officially notified of admission by the Graduate Admissions Office.

-The program of study for the Master of Social Work degree requires a minimum of 30 semester hours for students admitted in advanced standing and 57 semester hours if enrollment in foundation courses is required.
-Foundation courses are designed for students whose undergraduate work was in a discipline other than social work or social work graduates whose grades in some undergraduate content areas were lower than B. Foundation courses account for 27 hours of graduate study beyond the minimum 30 hours required for degree completion by students admitted in advanced standing.
+The program of study for the Master of Social Work degree requires a minimum of 30 semester hours for students admitted in advanced standing and 57 semester hours of enrollment for students admitted in regular standing.
+Foundation courses are primarily designed for students whose undergraduate work was in a discipline other than social work or social work graduates whose grades in some undergraduate content areas were lower than B, or for social work graduates who received their degree more than 7 years prior to application.
+Foundation courses account for 27 hours of graduate study beyond the minimum 30 hours required for degree completion by students admitted in advanced standing.
 In accordance with Graduate School policy, students are expected to complete their degree programs within six years of the first term of enrollment.
+There is currently no part-time program of study in the MSW program.